Spring Cleaning Your Summer Garden Buildings from the Outside In

 Steam every nook and cranny

 Once you’ve got a steam cleaner for upholstery and carpet, make sure you get the attachment that can be used directly on floors.
 Steam is known to give a deep clean and can often disinfect large areas.
 This means any bugs that have been lurking over the winter can be destroyed, while your garden summer house looks as good as new.
+If you don’t have a steamer or don’t have the time, try searching for carpet cleaning near me and get someone to do the hard work for you.

 Vacuum instead of dust